NREL/tyche/framework/production-function.md

 ## Metrics

 Metrics such as efficiency, lifetime, or carbon footprint are also compute based on the physical and technical characteristics of the process.
 This requires a technical model or a tabulation/fit of the results of technical modeling.
+We use the convention that higher values are worse and lower values are better.

 $\mu_m = M_m(C_c, F_f, I_i, O_o, K, \alpha_p)$

 ## Scenarios

-A *scenario* represents a state of affairs for a technology.
+A *scenario* represents a state of affairs for a technology $\nu$.
 If we denote the scenario as $\theta$, we have the input variables

 $\xi_\theta = (C_c, F_f, I_i, \alpha_p) \mid_\theta$